 - Demonstrable injuries and losses stemming from the accident

 For example, all drivers owe a duty of care to other vehicles and pedestrians while using the road, since part of the privilege of having a driver’s license is agreeing to drive in a way that is safe and does not endanger others.
-If a person breaches this duty by—for instance—driving negligently by texting and driving or driving under the influence, anyone injured by that breach of duty could potentially seek compensation from the negligent driver.
+If a person breaches this duty by—for instance—driving negligently by texting and driving or driving under the influence, anyone hurt by that breach of duty could potentially seek compensation from the negligent driver.

-Recoverable Damages for a Personal Injury
+Recoverable Damages for Getting Seriously Hurt

-- Medical costs including treatment, rehabilitation, and intervention
+- Medical costs including treatment and rehabilitation

 - Loss of enjoyment of life

 - Pain and suffering

 - Funeral costs if the hurt person dies

 In addition to payments for medical expenses, an injured person may receive damages for any lost wages during recovery, as well as any loss of future earning potential.
 Hurt individuals should speak to a committed personal accident attorney in Grand Prairie to learn about all the possible damages they may be eligible to recoup in their particular situation.

 Speak to a Grand Prairie Personal Injury Attorney Today

 After an accident, it could be crucial to seek help from an experienced personal injury attorney.
 Hurt individuals are often hounded by insurance companies, claims adjusters, investigators, and others who may try to prevent them from recovering the damages owed to them for an accident.